 ︎ back

-The Sultan Gallery presents the second solo show of Kuwaiti visual artist Aseel AlYaqoub during the national month of February.
-Bringing together almost two years of research revolving around Kuwait's postage stamps, Culture Fair focuses on AlYaqoub's dialogue with the nation's use of imagery and events during the Golden Era (circa 1940-1980) in particular.
-Known for her politically satirical works of art, Aseel AlYaqoub explores various histories of Kuwait's past and how it emerges into the present.
-Using nostalgia as an instrument for critical thought, rather than longing for the past, allows AlYaqoub to investigate the invention and reinvention of heritage and tradition.
+The Sultan Gallery proudly presents the second solo show of Kuwaiti visual artist Aseel AlYaqoub during the national month of February.
+This exhibition, 'Culture Fair ', is the culmination of almost two years of research into Kuwait's postage stamps, focusing on AlYaqoub's dialogue with the nation's use of imagery and events during the Golden Era (circa 1940-1980).
+Aseel AlYaqoub, renowned for her politically satirical works of art, delves into various histories of Kuwait's past, bridging the gap between the past and the present.
+Her use of nostalgia as a tool for critical thought, rather than a mere longing for the past, allows her to explore the invention and reinvention of heritage and tradition.

-The exhibition is categorized into three modules of time.
+The exhibition is categorised into three modules of time.
 In Yesterday, AlYaqoub reconfigures the narratives of old stamps by dissecting and reassembling the layers, destroying the national artefact and image into collages.
-The new images are displayed as cultural relics found in world fairs, with magnifying domes that function as lenses to expand and emphasize the continuity of history.
+The new images are displayed as cultural relics found in world fairs, with magnifying domes that function as lenses to expand and emphasise the continuity of history.
 In the Palace of Justice, a dinosaur holding a large sword roams the green fields of the judicial building.
-Its presence suggests somewhat of a pre-historic nature in the system.
+Its presence suggests a pre-historic nature in the system.
 A Kuwaiti man stands in the forefront with white paint on his raised hands as though to claim his innocence.

 Alongside the artwork is a projected video of AlYaqoub's delicate process of slicing and reconfiguring stamps and the digital manipulations before their destruction as evidence of their existence.